Stacy Keibler: Modeling and acting career

-As the Fitness Editor at Stuff magazine during 2005 and 2006, Keibler wrote and modeled for her own occasional column, Getting Fit with Stacy Keibler.
+As fitness editor at Stuff magazine from 2005 to 2006, Keibler wrote and modeled for her own occasional column, "Getting Fit with Stacy Keibler".
 She has appeared on the cover of that magazine twice -June 2005 and March 2006.
 Maxim named Keibler No. 5 in its 2006 Hot 100 issue, and No. 70 in its 2007 Hot 100.
 In 2008, she was named No. 89 in Maxims annual Hot 100 list.; the following year she was No. 77.
 In 2010, she was No. 82 and in 2011 she was No. 72.
 And in 2012 she was ranked 51.
 Keibler has declined two invitations from Playboy to pose in the nude for its magazine.

 Keibler starred in a commercial for AT&T Corporation alongside Carrot Top.
 She also auditioned and earned a role in Big Momma's House 2, but she did not appear.

 She competed in the second season of Dancing with the Stars, alongside her dance partner, Tony Dovolani.
 Keibler received a perfect score of 30 from the three judges for her samba dance routine in week five.
 This prompted judge, Bruno Tonioli, to nickname her a "weapon of mass seduction."
 Overall, Keibler and Dovolani received four perfect scores.
 Keibler was eliminated in the final episode, coming in third to Jerry Rice, who placed second in the final round of the competition, and Drew Lachey, the winner of the season.
 Two of the judges, Bruno Tonioli and Len Goodman, felt she should have at least placed second.
 Oddsmakers had considered her the favorite to win the competition.

 Keibler has appeared on MTV's Punk'd twice.
 In season five, Keibler took part in helping prank Triple H, which also included Stephanie McMahon.
 In season seven, however, Keibler was seen as a victim of a prank by her then-boyfriend, Geoff Stults.